zzril/debugger/README.md

 `resources/helloworld` contains a (very basic) helloworld program hand-written
 in assembler.
-`./run.sh` builds and runs the debugger on that program, with some breakpoints
+* `./run.sh` builds and runs the debugger on that program, with some breakpoints
-set.
+set
-`./test.sh` does the same, but tests a few more edge cases.
+* `./test.sh` does the same, but tests a few more edge cases